(Further to The Spirits of Melbourne)

 This nugget of local intelligence struck an immediate chord.
 Sensing an eager audience, Daniel proceeded to share further secrets of Australian motoring, each accompanied by detailed accounts of the astronomical penalties awaiting those who failed to observe them.
 By the time he finished, I had begun to suspect that Australian traffic authorities regarded fines not merely as a deterrent but as a significant branch of national industry.

 We left the city and joined the Princes Freeway heading west.
 The road markings immediately caught my attention.
 Every lane, turn, merge, and exit appeared to have been planned with almost architectural precision.
-Overhead electronic signs displayed speed limits inside glowing white circles suspended above each lane.
+Overhead electronic signs displayed speed limits inside glowing red circles suspended above each lane.
 Beyond the suburbs, the signs mostly read 80, occasionally dipping lower before rising again.

 Daniel declared that Australian speed limits were unnecessarily conservative.